This article has been checked for horticultural accuracy by Oliver Parsons.

 Collecting fresh seed from cosmos seedheads

-Collecting seed from cosmos seedheads
+Collecting seeds from cosmos seedheads

 Cosmos seedlings